ahl27/new_dendrapply/README.md

 - Default settings are a drop-in replacement for `stats::dendrapply`, passes all unit tests in `dendextend`
 - Postorder traversal ensures children of node are evaluated before node itself, allowing more possibilities for functions to be applied

 Note that leaf nodes are identified as elements with an attribute `'leaf'` that is set to `TRUE`, and internal nodes are identified as either elements with no attribute `'leaf'` or an attribute `'leaf'` that is set to `FALSE`.
-This conforms with how `dendrogram` objects are structured, but users may experience unexpected behavior if they decide to fiddle with the `leaf` attributes.
+This conforms with how `dendrogram` objects are structured, but users may experience unexpected behavior if they decide to fiddle with `leaf` attributes.
 This is recognized as a problem in the same way that users being able to arbitrarily change S3 classes of an object is a problem; normal users should never experience issues from this, and ones that use malformed `dendrogram`s are proceeding at their own risk.

 ## Tentative Future Features:
 - Inorder traversal